python-discord/code-jam-11/alembic-migrations/README.md

 ## How to use these migrations?

 We're using [`alembic`](https://alembic.sqlalchemy.org/en/latest/index.html), which is a tool that makes generating and applying migrations very easy.
-If you just wish to get your application up-to-date, all you need to do is run:
+Additionally, we have some custom logic in place, to make sure that all migrations that weren't yet applied will automatically be ran once the application is started, so you don't actually need to do anything to apply them.

+That said, if you would want to apply the migrations manually, without having to start the bot first, you can do so with the command below:

 ```bash
 alembic upgrade head